tttallis/ajellito/_posts/2009-10-16-LoggingHours.markdown

 ---
 *note: need to add screenshots*

-Login with your account to Agilito and click on "Log" in the tabs:
+Login with your account to Ajellito and click on "Log" in the tabs:

 In the right column, there are 2 collapsable menus: "Task", which shows the tasks you have recently worked on, and "All", which